xasterKies/r-init/README.md

 ## Contributing
-If you will like to contribute to this project, simply follow the steps in the contribution guide or reach out to me on twitter @xasterKies if you need any direction.
+if you will like to make a contribution or suggest anything to the project, will be happy to hear from you in issues or PRs section :)